 - Pest Control Activities SDCL 38-20

 - Pesticides SDCL 38-20A

 - Agricultural Pesticide Application SDCL 38-21

 - Weed And Pest Control SDCL 38-22

-In the state of South Dakota, the regulation of pesticides is managed by the South Dakota Department of Agriculture.
-Visit their website for information on their program for education, licensing and regulation.
+In the state of South Dakota, the regulation of pesticides is managed by the South Dakota Department of Agriculture & Natural Resources.
+Visit the SD DANR website for information on their pesticide programs for education, licensing, and regulation.